 The Post Hotel Dining Room, inside the Post Hotel, opens for dinner at 5:30 pm each night.
 While the dress code is discretionary, athletic attire, t-shirts or shorts aren’t allowed.

-The wine cellar has over 26,000 bottles of wine, ensuring the perfect compliment to your meal.
-The Post Hotel Dining Room has made the gold list of the Conde Nast Traveler’s best food in the Americas category.
+The wine cellar has over 26,000 bottles of wine (yes, you read that right) over 2,200 selections.
+Since 2002 they’ve been awarded the Grand Award, Wine Spectator’s highest honour.
+Only three hotels in Canada have achieved this recognition.
+It’s certainly one of the best wine cellars in North America.
+Additionally, the Post Hotel Dining Room has made the gold list of the Conde Nast Traveler’s best food in the Americas category.

 Note: During the COVID-19 pandemic, dining is exclusively reserved for Post Hotel guests.

 Did we miss any places that you love to eat at in Lake Louise?
 Let us know in the comment section below.